1. Academic Validation

 Purpose of review: Prostate-specific membrane antigen (PSMA)-targeted radionuclide therapy (TRT) is a promising investigational treatment for metastatic castration-resistant prostate Cancer (mCRPC).
 This review describes the available data with PSMA TRT.

 Recent findings: Conjugates used for PSMA TRT include Antibodies or small molecules PSMA-radiolabeled with beta (most commonly 177Lu) or alpha emitters (commonly 225Ac).
 177Lu-J591 demonstrated accurate targeting of known metastatic sites, based on post-treatment scintigraphy, in study populations that were not selected for PSMA expression, with evidence of dose-response and dose-limiting myelosuppression.
-Early phase studies of 177Lu-PSMA-617 have demonstrated favorable adverse event profiles and signs of clinical activity as evidenced by PSA responses and other short-term outcomes.
+Early phase studies of 177Lu-PSMA-617 have demonstrated favorable adverse event profiles and signs of clinical activity as evidenced by PSA responses and Other short-term outcomes.
 A phase II randomized study of 177Lu-PSMA-617 showed a superior PSA50 response rate (66 vs 37%) over cabazitaxel in patients with docetaxel-pretreated, progressive mCRPC selected by PSMA and FDG PET/CT scans.
 PSMA TRT is emerging as a promising investigational therapy for mCRPC.
 The first randomized data with 177Lu-PSMA-617 (phase 2) have been presented, and the first phase 3 trial has completed accrual with radiographic progression-free and overall survival as dual primary endpoints.
 Multiple additional phase 3 trials of PSMA-TRT are starting and studies investigating optimal patient selection and combination therapy continue.

 Keywords